phax/ph-xhe/README.md

 # News and noteworthy

+* v1.0.2 - 2020-03-30
+    * Fixed an invalid constant name in CXHE10
+    * Extended the API of the JAXB created classes
 * v1.0.1 - 2020-03-04
     * Updated to CS02 - no changes in XSD
     * Added new class `XHE10NamespaceContext`